epiphyt/embed-privacy/readme.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/embed-privacy)

 == Changelog ==

+= 1.10.2 =
+* Fixed: Potential fatal error for missing check of the availability of the function `is_plugin_active`

+= 1.10.1 =
+* Fixed: Set correct "Tested up to" to WordPress 6.6

 = 1.10.0 =
 * Added: Thumbnail support for Polylang